 A person who has already completed one of these approved courses is not required to update their training.

 The National Regulations do not refer to a FDC relief educator but there is nothing in the law or Regulations to prevent a FDC educator from relieving another FDC educator from educating and caring for children in a FDC residence.
-However, the Relief Educator would need to be over 18 years of age and have a current working with children check, be registered with the FDC service, meet the first aid qualifications and training requirements set out in regulation 136 and (from 1 January 2014) meet the minimum qualification requirements set out in regulation 127.
+However, the Relief Educator would need to be over 18 years of age and have a current working with children check, be registered with the FDC service, meet the first aid qualifications and training requirements set out in regulation 136 and meet the minimum qualification requirements set out in regulation 127.
 The National Regulations (regulation 144) allow a FDC educator assistant to educate and care for children in the absence of the FDC educator in very limited circumstances.

 Is parental permission required every time an Educational Assistant is used including emergencies.